Visitor Centers

 Where is the Tekαkαpimək Contact Station?

-What services will be available at Tekαkαpimək Contact Station?
+What services are available at Tekαkαpimək Contact Station?

-National Park Service employees and volunteers will staff an information desk where visitors can obtain park brochures and the park passport stamp.
-Restrooms and a water fountain will be available while the building is open.
-The station contains exhibits that provide information from an indigenous perspective about the natural and cultural history of the area now within monument boundaries.
-Accessible walking paths, benches, and picnic tables will be available.
+National Park Service employees and volunteers staff an information desk where visitors can obtain park brochures and the park passport stamp.
+Restrooms and a water fountain are available when the building is open.
+The station contains exhibits that provide information from an Indigenous perspective about the natural and cultural history of the area now within monument boundaries.
+Walking paths and benches are available.

 red leaves are interspersed with yellow and green on tree lining a dirt road